-Neil Patel using this feature.
+Neil Patel wrote an article with tips on generating 328% more ecommerce sales using this feature.
 It's well worth a look.

 Amazon is the world's largest marketplace and an obvious inclusion in any article of this kind.
 You simply cannot overstate the number of customers who begin their purchasing journey with research on Amazon.

 In fact, it was reported that nearly half of people start their product searches not on search engines, but on Amazon.
 This illustrates the extent to which being discoverable on Amazon can help boost your sales numbers.

 Shopify's Amazon integration lets you manage your Amazon listings and Shopify products in one single location.
 You can sync your products to Amazon listings in just a few minutes, with very little work.

 Integrating your store with eBay is a great idea for similar reasons — it connects you with more than 182 million active buyers, and products can be synced between your Shopify account and eBay account quickly and easily.

 Instagram is widely regarded as the world's second most popular social media platform behind Facebook, but it also has the highest engagement rate of all platforms, at about 2–7% of all posts.